Serving Denver, Aurora, Boulder & Nearby in Colorado1-866-212-7780

 As a locally owned and operated foundation repair company, we understand the ways that soils in Colorado affect the homes they surround.
 Our team of in-house foundation contractors is ready to meet with you to explain what's happening with your foundation -- and how to fix it.

 To help you decide, we provide each of our customers with a free, no-obligation foundation repair quote, in writing, before you spend a dime with us.
 Each quote includes an on-site inspection, a personal consultation, and a detailed proposal on how we can work to fix your problem.

-We proudly serve Boulder, Aurora, Denver, nearby areas such as Fort Collins, Arvada, Boulder, Englewood, Longmont, Greeley, Broomfield, Loveland, and the surrounding areas of CO.
+We proudly serve Boulder, Aurora, Denver, nearby areas such as Fort Collins, Arvada, Lakewood, Englewood, Longmont, Greeley, Cheyenne, and the surrounding areas of CO.

 Water passes through sandy soils rather than being absorbed.
 This fact makes sandy soils very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.

 Because of their stability and good load-bearing qualities, sandy soils are less likely to shift and settle, so they rarely cause foundation problems.
 Unfortunately, sandy soils are less commonly found than other more problematic soil types.

 Soils rich in clay and silt have the greatest potential to damage a foundation.
 Clay absorbs water easily, expanding in volume as it becomes more saturated.
 So-called "expansive clays" can cause foundations to crack, heave and shift.

 When clay soils dry out, they shrink and crack, leaving gaps around a house where water from the next storm can penetrate easily and deeply to repeat the expansion cycle.
 Clay-rich soils usually cause more foundation damage by expanding than by contracting.